WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 The default Auto-start coinjoin threshold is 0.01 BTC.

-The wallet will not automatically start coinjoining if the non-private balance is below the `Auto-start coinjoin threshold`, even if the `Automatically start coinjoin` is active.
+The wallet will not automatically start coinjoining if the non-private balance is below the `Auto-start coinjoin threshold`, even if the `Automatically start coinjoin` is enabled.
 In this case the user has to manually press Play to start coinjoining.
 This setting can be used to prevent paying (relatively) high fees for smaller bitcoin amounts.